Deepdwn/docs/content/changelog/version-0-30-0/index.md

 ## Bug fixes

 * Fix last selected tag/category/folder not being selected again when closing and relaunching Deepdwn
-* Fix partially-missing border around the active line in high-contrast mode, when activeline is on a code block
+* Fix partially-missing border around the active line in high-contrast mode, when active line is on a code block
 * Fix incorrect (low-contrast) text selection color in the editor when in dark high-contrast mode
 * Fix disabled slider input elements appearing to become activated when clicked
 * Fix inconsistent spacing between heading prefixes and left margin when big headings setting is enabled